 According to the American Cancer Society, breast cancer is the second leading cause of cancer death in women.
-That’s why, at Scripps MD Anderson Cancer Center, we encourage you to learn as much as possible on breast cancer causes, risks and family history.
+That’s why, at Scripps Cancer Center, we encourage you to learn as much as possible on breast cancer causes, risks and family history.

 Breast cancer cannot be completely prevented, but you may be able to lower your chance of developing it by taking steps to: